open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/automatic.md

   instrumentation.opentelemetry.io/inject-python: 'true'
 ```

-The previous snippet tells the OpenTelemetry Operator to look for an
-`Instrumentation` resource in the pod’s namespace.
-It also tells the
-Operator to inject Python auto-instrumentation into the pod.

 When the pod starts up, the annotation tells the Operator to look for an
 `Instrumentation` resource in the pod’s namespace, and to inject Python
 auto-instrumentation into the pod.
 It adds an
 [init-container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)
-to the application’s pod, called `opentelemetry-auto-instrumentation`, which is
+called `opentelemetry-auto-instrumentation` to the application’s pod, which is
-then used to injects the auto-instrumentation into the app container.
+then used to inject the auto-instrumentation into the app container.

 If the `Instrumentation` resource isn’t present by the time the `Deployment`
 is deployed, the `init-container` can’t be created.
 This means that if the